ymollard/EvoSemRobots/README.md

 - lisp - excercises on naming games and guessing games,
 - python - language games that uses comuter vision and NAO V5 robot.

+## versions

+- `CAES-demo` : release containing source code from final presentation.
+This one should run without any problems
+- `master` branch : minor fixes to increase readability but not tested on NAO robot

 ## lisp

 Three excercises on color categories lexicon learning.